Warwick Freeman: Biography

 Freeman was born in Nelson in 1953, and was educated at Nelson College from 1966 to 1970.
 He began making jewellery with Peter Woods in Perth in 1972.
 He returned to New Zealand the following year and established a workshop in Nelson before moving to Auckland in 1975.
 In 1977 he worked with Daniel Clasby, and with Jens Hansen in 1978.
 Freeman was a member of the Auckland-based jewellery co-operative Fingers between 1978 and 2003.

 In the early eighties, Freeman was a prominent member of a group of jewellers who began exploring the use of local materials in contemporary jewellery.
 Their work reflected a changing New Zealand cultural and political environment.
 “We were caught up in a historical moment triggered by the new Labour government,” Freeman recalls.
 “They declared us Nuclear Free, and started developing a foreign policy that was about living in the South Pacific as opposed to being an adjunct of Europe.
 Our work got swept up in it and adopted by locals as ‘emblematic’ in the way jewellery can.”

 Freeman was one of twelve jewellers selected for the landmark 1988 Bone Stone Shell exhibition, developed by New Zealand's Craft Council for the Ministry of Foreign Affairs and shown in Asia, Australia and New Zealand.
 In 2002, he received an Arts Foundation of New Zealand Laureate Award.
 In the same year he was named 2002 Laureate by the Françoise van den Bosch Foundation, based at the Stedelijk Museum Amsterdam.

 Freeman was the founding chair of Auckland contemporary craft and design gallery Objectspace, and in 2013 became a Governor of the New Zealand Arts Foundation.
 In 2013 he was also the 'featured master' at the German contemporary jewellery festival Schmuck.

+In 2018 he designed a special brass pin which was released to coincide with a light show at St David's Memorial Church in Khyber Pass Road, Auckland for the Anzac Day commemorations; the pins were sold to raise funds for the preservation of the church.